raganwald/raganwald.github.com/_posts/2016-11-12-eliminating-waste-with-lean-software-development.md

 Is this tax on knowledge transfer engineering waste?
 It is when it affects the quality or quantity of value we can deliver within an iteration or project.

-Consider the classic whipping-boy pf project management, the "throw-it-over-the-wall" method of delivering requirements to engineering.
+Consider the classic whipping-boy of project management, the "throw-it-over-the-wall" method of delivering requirements to engineering.
 In this model, one team, headed by Alan, researches requirements and may even specific the solution in the form of mockups and specifications, while another team, headed by Barbara, implements the specifications.

-The "knowledge" is then "thrown over the wall" as a monolithic, one-time communication from Alan's team to Barabara's team.
+The "knowledge" is then "thrown over the wall" as a monolithic, one-time communication from Alan's team to Barbara's team.

 ---